AishwaryaHastak/LoRA-implementation/README.md

 # Implementing LoRA for Fine-Tuning

-To learn more about Fine-Tuning and LoRA, check out this [article](https://medium.com/@h4hastak/implementing-lora-for-fine-tuning-50396a22d13c).
+### 🔍📝👉 To learn more about LoRA and other Parameter Efficient Fine-Tuning techniques, check out this [article](https://medium.com/@h4hastak/implementing-lora-for-fine-tuning-50396a22d13c).

 ## **What is Fine-Tuning?**